Writing about research design, business, social sciences, humanities

 It follows that when you define a theory in your research design you will describe what the theory explains or predicts, or what general principles it provides.

-Framework: refers to a basic structure underlying a system, concept or text.
+Framework: refers to a structure underlying a system, concept or text.

-It follows that when you define a framework in your research design you will explain the system it is proposed to underly, as well as the elements or components that it comprises.
+It follows that when you define a framework in your research design you will explain the system the framework is proposed to underly, as well as the elements or components the system is comprised of.

 Model: refers to a systematic description of an object or phenomenon that shares important characteristics with the object or phenomenon.

-Similarly, a description of a model should tell the reader which object or phenomena it describes and the kinds of characteristics it proposes are a part of that object or phenomena.
+A description of a model will tell the reader which object or phenomena the model describes and the characteristics that are a part of that object or phenomena, as proposed by the model.

 You may observe that theories, frameworks and models are often specific to a discipline, although some may be shared by two or more disciplines.
 Philosophy is a little bit different, and specifically social philosophy, because the same philosophical approaches are often used across disciplines in the social sciences and humanities.